 218 by the voters, levied fees or charges on private property to finance the maintenance of street trees; and while state law still allows a local agency to levy fees and charges to pay for street landscaping maintenance, the levying of these fees and charges now requires an election of the property owners who would be assessed to finance this work.
-Property owners would have to finance the cost of the election with no guarantee that the election would be successful or that the fees would be allowed and levied.
+Property owners would have to finance the cost of the election with no quarantee that the election would be successful or that the fees would be allowed and levied.

-The information in this brochure is intended to make you aware of the responsibility you may have for street trees adjacent to roads or within the medians that are maintained by the County.
-It includes information regarding the trimming or removal of these trees that may be done by the County and the permits that may be necessary should you chose to trim or remove these trees.
+The information in this brochure is intended to make you aware of the responsibility you may have for street trees adjacent to roads that are maintained by the County, and to provide you with information regarding the trimming or removal of these trees that may be done by the County, and the permits that may be necessary if you need to trim or remove these trees.
 The schematic on the back page is to aid you in understanding the tree trimming that may be done by the County.